Demystifying URL Structure: A Comprehensive Guide to Understanding and Interpreting URLs

 Next it is specified whom to talk to.
 This information can be seen as one, but to mention it, I’ll break it down.

-comes directly after protocol
+The Host comes directly after protocol / authentication information and

-(see anchor).
-In the given example it is subdomain.domain.tld
+# (see anchor).
+In the given example it is subdomain.domain.tld.

 will end up with at least 2 words but it can be more.
 These words can be seen